Learning Speech Representation From Contrastive Token-Acoustic Pretraining: Method

-where ${S} \in \mathbb{R}^{B \times T_s \times d}$ are the speech representations, and ${P} \in \mathbb{R}^{B \times T_s \times d}$ are the phoneme representations.
-We bring speech and phoneme representations, ${S}$ and ${P}$, into a joint multimodal space of dimension $d$.
 The prompt speech is randomly clipped with a window of length 3 seconds at each step as the input to the prompt encoder. $G$ denotes the prompt embedding. $G \in \mathbb{R}^{B \times D_g}$ where $D_g$ is the number of dimensions.
-The prompt encoder is a VAE-based model \cite{qiang2023improving} that extracts paralinguistic information, such as timbre, style, and prosody, from the prompt speech.
+The prompt encoder is a VAE-based model \cite{qiang2023improving} that extracts paralinguistic information to address the one-to-many problem in text-to-speech synthesis, such as timbre, style, and prosody, from the prompt speech.
 To address the KL collapse problem, a margin $\Delta$ is introduced to limit the minimum value of the KL loss as shown:

 Both$S$ and$P$ are input to the same $Decoder$ to predict mel-spectrograms.

 The predicted mel-spectrograms are compared with the ground-truth mel-spectrograms using mean square error (MSE) loss.

 To extract frame-level representation,$S$ and$P$ within a batch are reshaped into 2D matrixs$S_{re}$ and$P_{re}$, where$S_{re}$ and$P_{re} \in \mathbb{R}^{(B * T_s) \times d}$.
 This approach is beneficial for contrastive learning, as it increases the number of sample pairs per step.
 Now that the$S_{re}$ and$P_{re}$ are comparable, we can measure similarity: